 If you like a traditional design in a travel trailer, then the Cricket might not be your top choice.
 TAXA Outdoors’s Cricket is an innovative design that looks sleek, modern, and made for off-road adventure.

-The Cricket has a pop-up roof with five mesh windows that, in tandem with the four swing windows, helps optimize ventilation and give you the feeling of being part of the outdoors.
-And even though you can capture the breeze, you can also have your privacy in crowded campgrounds.
+- A pop-up roof with five mesh windows.
+In tandem with the four swing windows, it optimizes ventilation and gives the feeling of inside the outdoors.
+You can capture the breeze, or enjoy your privacy in crowded campgrounds.

-A huge selling point of this travel trailer is its construction.
-With 1-inch plywood floors with ABS laminate and non-slip seamless nickel patterned flooring, you won’t find many travel trailers with this much durability.
+This small travel trailer features 1-inch plywood floors with ABS laminate.
+A non-slip seamless nickel patterned flooring gives extra durability.
 The laser-cut aluminum skeleton and powder-coated steel chassis keep the Cricket lightweight and incredibly strong.

 3. Sonic Lite Ultra-Lite Travel Trailer